box/developer.box.com/guides/basics/folders/copy-a-folder.md

   - basics/folders/delete-a-folder
 required_guides:
   - basics/folders/create-a-folder
+alias_paths: []
+id: basics/folders/copy-a-folder
+cId: basics
+scId: basics/folders
+isIndex: false
 ---

 # Copy a folder

-To copy a folder in Box you will need to provide our API with an the `id` of the `parent` folder that you would like to copy the folder into.
+To copy a folder in Box you will need to provide our API with the `id` of the `parent` folder that you would like to copy the folder into.

 <Samples id='post_folders_id_copy' >